 This research was funded by a grant from North Central Region Sustainable Agriculture Research and Education (NCR-SARE).
-Seed for this project was donated by DuPont-Pioneer.

 Figure 1.
 Spring cover crop aboveground biomass at cover crop termination.
 Average across five sites, late April/early May.
 Means with the same letter do not differ ($P \le 0.05$).